-(i) Any distribution of capital assets on the total or partial partition of a Hindu Undivided Family;

-(ii) any transfer of a capital asset under a gift or will or an irrevocable trust; Provided that this clause shall not apply to transfer under a gift or an irrevocable trust of a capital asset being shares, debentures or warrants allotted by a company directly or indirectly to its employees under the Employees' Stock Option Plan or Scheme of the company offered to such employees in accordance with the guidelines issued by the Central Government in this behalf;

-(iii) Any transfer of a capital asset by a company to its subsidiary company, if- (a) the parent company or its nominees hold the whole of the share capital of the subsidiary company, and (b) the subsidiary company is an Indian company;

-(iv) Any transfer of a capital asset by a subsidiary company to the holding company, if -(a) the whole of the share capital of the subsidiary company is held by the holding company, and (b) the holding company is an Indian company;

-(v) Any transfer, in a scheme of amalgamation, of a capital asset by the amalgamating company to the amalgamated company if the amalgamated company is an Indian company;

-(vi) any transfer in a scheme of amalgamation of a capital asset being share or shares held in an Indian Company, by the amalgamating foreign company to the amalgamated foreign company, if -
+- (i) Any distribution of capital assets on liquidation of a company to its shareholders [section 46 (1)] - (ii) any transfer of a capital asset under a gift or will or an irrevocable trust; Provided that this clause shall not apply to transfer under a gift or an irrevocable trust of a capital asset being shares, debentures or warrants allotted by a company directly or indirectly to its employees under the Employees' Stock Option Plan or stock purchase Scheme; - (iii) Any transfer of a capital asset by a company to its subsidiary company, if- (a) the parent company or its nominees hold the whole of the share capital of the subsidiary company, and (b) the subsidiary company is an Indian company; - (iv) Any transfer of a capital asset by a subsidiary company to the holding company, if (a) the parent company or its nominees hold the whole of the share capital of the subsidiary company is, and (b) the subsidiary company is an Indian company[section 47 (iv)]; - (v) Any transfer, in a scheme of amalgamation, of a capital asset by the amalgamating company to the amalgamated company if the amalgamated company is an Indian company; - (vi) any transfer in a scheme of amalgamation of a capital asset being share or shares held in an Indian Company, by the amalgamating foreign company to the amalgamated foreign company, if -

-(a) at least twenty-five per cent of the shareholders of the amalgamating foreign company continue to remain shareholders of the amalgamated foreign company; and

-(b) such transfer does not attract tax on capital gains in the country, in which the amalgamating company is incorporated (applicable from the assessment year 1993-94);

-(viaa) any transfer in a scheme of amalgamation of a banking company with a banking institution sanctioned and brought into force by the Central Government under Sub-section (7) of Section 45 of the Banking Regulation Act, 1949, of a capital asset by the banking company to the banking institution. (vib) any transfer, in a demerger, of a capital asset by the demerged company to the resulting company, if the resulting company is an Indian company.

-(vic) any transfer in a demerger, of a capital asset, being a share or shares held in an Indian company, by the demerged foreign company to the resulting foreign company, if -

-(a) the shareholders holding not less than three-fourths in value of the shares of the demerged foreign company continue to remain shareholders of the resulting foreign company; and

-(b) such transfer does not attract tax on capital gains in the country in which the demerged foreign company is incorporated provided that the provisions of Sections 391 to 394 of the Companies Act, 1956 (1 of 1956) shall not apply in case of demerger referred to in this clause.

-(vid) any transfer or issue of shares by the resulting company in a scheme of demerger to the shareholders of the demerged company if the transfer or issue is made in consideration of demerger of the undertaking.

-(vii) any transfer by a shareholder, in a scheme of amalgamation, of a capital asset being a share or shares held by him in the amalgamating company, if -

-(a) the transfer is made in consideration of the allotment to him of any share or shares in the amalgamated company except where the shareholders itself is the amalgamated company, and

-(b) the amalgamated company is an Indian company;
+- (a) at least twenty-five per cent of the shareholders of the amalgamating foreign company continue to remain shareholders of the amalgamated foreign company; and - (b) such transfer does not attract tax on capital gains in the country, in which the amalgamating company is incorporated (applicable from the assessment year 1993-94); - (viaa) any transfer in a scheme of amalgamation of a banking company with a banking institution sanctioned and brought into force by the Central Government under Sub-section (7) of Section 45 of the Banking Regulation Act, 1949, of a capital asset by the banking company to the banking institution. (vib) any transfer, in a demerger, of a capital asset by the demerged company to the resulting company, if the resulting company is an Indian company. - (vic) any transfer in a demerger, of a capital asset, being a share or shares held in an Indian company, by the demerged foreign company to the resulting foreign company, if- - (a) the shareholders holding not less than three-fourths in value of the shares of the demerged foreign company continue to remain shareholders of the resulting foreign company; and - (b) such transfer does not attract tax on capital gains in the country in which the demerged foreign company is incorporated provided that the provisions of Sections 391 to 394 of the Companies Act, 1956 (1 of 1956) shall not apply in case of demerger referred to in this clause. - (vid) any transfer or issue of shares by the resulting company in a scheme of demerger to the shareholders of the demerged company if the transfer or issue is made in consideration of demerger of the undertaking. - (vii) any transfer by a shareholder, in a scheme of amalgamation, of a capital asset being a share or shares held by him in the amalgamating company, if - - (a) the transfer is made in consideration of the allotment to him of any share or shares in the amalgamated company except where the shareholders itself is the amalgamated company, and - (b) the amalgamated company is an Indian company;